 1. Close Their Mouth Gently with Your Hands

-One thing that you can do when your dog is barking is simply to very gently but firmly hold their mouth closed with your hands and talk to them in a calm voice.
+One thing that you can do when your dog is barking is to very gently but firmly hold their mouth closed with your hands and talk to them in a calm voice.
 Hold their mouth closed for a while, calmly repeating that they should ‘stop barking’ and then release their mouth, giving them plenty of encouragement and petting if they do not resume barking again.
 If barking resumes, try holding their mouth closed again.

 2. Try a Water Spray

 Now, some dogs love being sprayed with water, and this is all part of the fun for them!
-For others, though, a short, sharp spray of plain water when they bark will teach them to stop barking pretty quickly!
+For others, though, a short, sharp spray of plain water when the bark will teach them to stop barking pretty quickly!

 3. Distract Them

 If your dog is pressed up against the window, barking with all their might at a flock of birds in the sky outside, why not distract them with something more interesting indoors, such as a game of fetch with their favorite toy?
 In many cases, dogs bark at something that their attention is fixed on, but which they cannot affect in other ways – like a flock of geese flying high up out of reach right in front of their eyes.
-So, in cases like this, a good way to stop your dog from barking is to distract them with something that they can actually physically play with – like a ball.
+So, in cases like this, a good way to stop your dog from barking is to distract them with something that they can physically play with – like a ball.

-4. Teach Them to Bark on Command
+4. Teach them to Bark on Command

 5. Consider a Bark Collar

-One downside of using a bark collar, though, is the fact that it can be set off by the barking of other dogs – not just your own dog.
+One downside of using a bark collar, though, is the fact that it can be set off by the barking of other dogs – not just your dog.
 So, make sure to check with your veterinarian before using a bark collar, and make sure not to use one if you live in a household or a neighborhood that is home to many barking dogs.